-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third or fourth year standing; or instructor's consent.
-(3-0; 0-0) ENGL 396 American Drama (3 sem. hrs.)
+Prerequisite(s): 9 sem. hrs. of English and third- or fourth-year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third- or fourth-year standing; or instructor's consent.
+(3-0) ENGL 396 American Drama (3 sem. hrs.)
 A survey of significant American dramatic literature.
-Touching on the 18th and 19th century contributions from Royal Tyler's The Contrast (1787) to George Aiken's Uncle Tom's Cabin (1853) and Steele MacKaye's Hazel Kirke (1880), the course moves quickly to Eugene O'Neill's Beyond the Horizon (1920), which many historians consider the first truly indigenous American drama of international import, and examines the significant work of playwrights such as Arthur Miller, Lillian Hellman, Tennessee Williams, Sam Shepard, and David Mamet.
+Touching on the eighteenth and nineteenth century contributions from Royal Tyler's The Contrast (1787) to George Aiken's Uncle Tom's Cabin (1853) and Steele MacKaye's Hazel Kirke (1880), the course moves quickly to Eugene O'Neill's Beyond the Horizon (1920), which many historians consider the first truly indigenous American drama of international import, and examines the significant work of playwrights such as Arthur Miller, Lillian Hellman, Tennessee Williams, Sam Shepard, and David Mamet.
 Cross-listed: THTR 346.

-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third or fourth year standing; or instructor's consent.
-(3-0 or 3-0) ENGL 400 Special Topics in English (3 sem. hrs.)
+Prerequisite(s): 9 sem. hrs. of English and third- or fourth-year standing; or 6 sem. hrs. of English and 3 sem. hrs. of theatre and third- or fourth-year standing; or instructor's consent.
+(3-0) ENGL 400 Special Topics in English (3 sem. hrs.)
 Independent but guided research in a specialized area of interest to the student.
-Directed studies are not offered concurrently for courses available in the regular academic year.
-Prerequisite(s): 9 sem. hrs. of English, third or fourth year standing, and instructor's consent.
-(3-0; 3-0) ENGL 403 Preparing for English Professions (1 sem. hrs.)
-A seminar designed to introduce students to practical techniques and strategies for continuing in their academic and professional lives after graduating with an English degree.
-This course prepares students for further academic study, and for writing in academic, creative, and professional contexts.
-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing, or instructor's consent (3-0 or 3-0) ENGL 412 Studies in Twentieth-Century American Literature (3 sem. hrs.)
-A study of representative works of twentieth-century American literature and the development of its themes in various historical, political, and socio-cultural contexts, including the major wars and social upheavals in which American society has been involved in the last one hundred years.
-Works for discussion are drawn from influential American voices of this period (at least six) such as Ernest Hemingway, William Faulkner, F. Scott Fitzgerald, John Steinbeck, Toni Morrison, Theodore Dreiser, Walker Percy, Flannery O'Connor, and Saul Bellow.
-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing, or instructor's consent.
-(0-0; 3-0) ENGL 414 Literature and Spirituality (3 sem. hrs.)
+NB: Directed studies are not offered concurrently for courses available in the regular academic year.
+Prerequisite(s): 9 sem. hrs. of English or third-year standing.
+(3-0) ENGL 412 Twentieth-Century American Literature (3 sem. hrs.)
+A study of representative works of twentieth-century American literature and the development of its themes in various historical, political, and socio-cultural contexts.
+Prerequisite(s): 9 sem. hrs. of English or third-year standing.
+(3-0) ENGL 414 Literature and Spirituality (3 sem. hrs.)
 Literature has been at the centre of the human story from its beginnings as recorded in ancient sacred texts to its current study as cultural narrative with transformative and transcendent possibilities for interpretation and creativity.
 This course will explore literary themes integral to the pursuit of Christian spirituality, past and present.
-Prerequisite(s): Enrolment priority given to fourth-year English majors, concentrations, and minors; third and fourth year students with a minimum of 12 sem. hrs. of English are considered.
-ENGL 422 Chaucer (3 sem. hrs.)
+Prerequisite(s): 9 sem. hrs. of English or third-year standing.
+(3-0) ENGL 422 Chaucer (3 sem. hrs.)
 A study of The Canterbury Tales and selected minor works, which may include The Book of the Duchess, The Parliament of Fowls, and Troilus and Criseyde.
 The course involves reading Chaucer's texts alongside samples of contemporary and historical writings ranging from mystical theology to natural philosophy, including Boethius' Consolation of Philosophy and the Roman de la Rose.
 The student also develops a good reading knowledge of Chaucerian Middle English.
-NB: No overlap with ENGL 430 Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing, or instructor's consent.
-(3-0 or 3-0) ENGL 430 Medieval English Literature (3 sem. hrs.)
-A study of non-Chaucerian medieval English writings covering a number of different themes.
-Works studied may include secular and religious lyrics, sermons, debates, visionary or mystical poetry and prose, and/or romance.
-NB: No overlap with ENGL 422.

-Prerequisite(s): 9 sem. hrs. of English and third or fourth year standing, or instructor's consent.
-(3-0 or 3-0) ENGL 450 Honours Essay (3 sem. hrs.)
+Prerequisite(s): 9 sem. hrs. of English or third-year standing.
+(3-0) ENGL 430 Medieval Mystical Literature (3 sem. hrs.)
+A study of the literary writings of several medieval writers in the Christian mystical tradition, situated in their cultural and religious contexts.
+Prerequisite(s): 9 sem. hrs. of English or third-year standing.
+(3-0) ENGL 450 Honours Essay (3 sem. hrs.)
 A research paper of 20 to 25 pages written in close consultation with a member of the Department of English and Creative Writing, to be completed in the final semester of fourth year by all Honours students.
-Prerequisite(s): Admission to honours program.
+Prerequisite(s): Admission to the Honours program.
 See department chair.
-(0-0; 0-3) ENGL 451 Drama to 1642 Excluding Shakespeare (3 sem. hrs.)
+(0-3) ENGL 451 Drama to 1642 Excluding Shakespeare (3 sem. hrs.)
 A study of English drama from its liturgical origins to the closing of the theatres in 1642, including medieval mystery cycles and morality plays as well as works by Elizabethan, Jacobean, and Caroline playwrights.
 Cross-listed: THTR 441.